VedankPande/adb-test/README.md

 * Splitting the dockerfiles decreased build runtime (removed unnecessary python package installation for `app` and `mongo` containers)
 * Moved `requirements.txt` into django folder (rest)

-We highly recommend you go through the setup in `Dockerfile` and `docker-compose.yml`.
-If you are able to understand and explain the setup, that will be a huge differentiator.

 # Setup
 1. Clone this repository
 ```